roman-milk/roman-milk.github.io/the-gambler.md

+===

- ****** The Gambler Ch.
-03 ****** byJust_Plain_Bob© Susan was feeding little Andy strained carrots when the door bell rang.
+Susan was feeding little Andy strained carrots when the door bell rang.
 She looked at the clock, nine already, Diamano was certainly punctual.
 She wiped the overflow off of little Andy's face and then got up to answer the door.
 She opened the door to find Diamano, Henry and Gloria waiting and she held the door open for them.
 Once inside Susan closed the door behind them and followed them into the living room and said, "I'm feeding the baby.
 It should only take a few more minutes."

  Diamano said, "Gloria."
 And Gloria said "I'll take over honey" and she headed for the kitchen.